Caroline Vitzthum

 Instagram

-Wet[scape] (2024), durational performance with raw sheep wool and water, Systems of Support exhibition at Salzburger Kunstverein.
+(2024), durational performance with raw sheep wool and water, Systems of Support exhibition at Salzburger Kunstverein, AT.

-With special thanks to The National Botanic Garden of Wales, Amberwood Animal Sanctuary, and Bioarche Rocherbauer for their generous donation of sheep wool.
+Special thanks to the National Botanic Garden of Wales, Amberwood Animal Sanctuary, and Bioarche Rocherbauer for their generous donation of sheep wool.

 ••